 iv.
-Simplified Laws, Rules, and Regulation
+Simplification of Laws, Rules and Regulations

-The business community faces major challenges in complying with the laws, rules, and regulations set by government departments while registering and sustaining new businesses.
+The business community faces major challenges in complying with the laws, rules and regulations set by government departments while registering and sustaining new as well as existing businesses.
 SMEs, in particular, have limited resources and often struggle to meet minimum requirements for tax filings, labor laws, environmental regulations, and other legal obligations.
-This hinders their ability to focus on core business functions, as the majority of their social capital is spent on compliance and complicated processes with government entities.
+This hinders their ability to focus on core business functions, as the majority of their social capital is spent on compliance and filing complicated documentation and going through processes with the government entities.

-To address these challenges, stakeholders have proposed simplifying laws, rules, and regulations.
-They suggest introducing a unified tax regime to eliminate the need for dealing with multiple departments, as well as rationalizing taxes on business name boards, and additional taxes on property.
-The business community has also called for simplifying the procedure for tax filing so that self-filing can be promoted, without the need for expensive financial consultants.
+To address these challenges, stakeholders have proposed simplifying laws, rules and regulations.
+They suggested introducing a unified tax regime to eliminate the need for dealing with multiple departments, as well as rationalizing taxes on business name boards, and taxes on property.
+The business community has also called for simplifying the procedure for tax filing so that self-filing can be promoted, without the need for hiring expensive financial consultants.

-In addition to simplification of laws, stakeholders propose that the government should provide incentives to businesses that are registered and paying taxes regularly.
-This can encourage tax culture in the country and bridge the trust deficit between the government and the business community.
-Stakeholders also suggest that the government should provide tax exemptions to new start-ups and women-owned businesses for incubation periods.
+In addition to simplification of laws, stakeholders propose that the government should provide incentives to businesses that are registered and are paying taxes regularly.
+This will encourage tax culture in the country and bridge the trust gap between the government and the business community.
+Stakeholders also suggested that the government should provide tax exemptions to new start-ups and women-owned businesses for incubation periods.

-To promote the ease of doing business and encourage cooperation between SMEs and government entities, stakeholders suggest that the government should sensitize and train officials and staff on how to address challenges and roadblocks faced by SMEs, business associations, and local trade bodies.
-A Standard of Procedure (SOP) with consultation of business community should be designed and strictly implemented to ensure compliance is handled fairly and efficiently.
-Participants and stakeholders also recommended the submission of property tax be digitized.
-An online portal to minimize bureaucracy and reduce the discretionary powers of tax officials was highlighted by stakeholders to promote a supportive environment for new businesses, MSMEs, and entrepreneurs to thrive and grow.
+To promote the ease of doing business and encourage cooperation between SMEs and v.
+Marketing and Linkages Development

+Government entities, stakeholders suggested that the government should sensitize and train their officials on how to address challenges and roadblocks faced by SMEs, business associations, and local trade bodies.
+A Standard of Procedure (SOP) with consultation of business community should be designed and implemented to ensure compliance is handled fairly and efficiently.

+Participants and stakeholders also recommended digitizing the submission of property tax; they highlighted the need for establishing an online portal to reduce bureaucracy and limit the discriminatory powers of the tax officials.
+This initiative aims to to promote a supportive environment for the growth of new businesses, MSMEs and entrepreneurs.